jabarhabashi1/Optimization/README.md

 ### Why Use CMA-ES?

-⚡ Adaptive Search: CMA-ES dynamically adjusts the search distribution, enabling efficient solution space exploration.
+⚡ **Adaptive Search**: CMA-ES dynamically adjusts the search distribution, enabling efficient solution space exploration.
-📈 Robust to Noisy Functions: Handles noisy, non-convex, and multi-modal optimization problems effectively.
+📈 **Robust to Noisy Functions**: Handles noisy, non-convex, and multi-modal optimization problems effectively.
-🛠 No Need for Gradients: Ideal for black-box functions where derivatives are unavailable.
+🛠 **No Need for Gradients**: Ideal for black-box functions where derivatives are unavailable.

-### Applications of CMA-ES:
+### **Applications of CMA-ES**:

 🔬 Hyperparameter tuning in deep learning and machine learning.
 🎮 Game AI for optimizing strategies and behaviors.
 📊 Financial modeling to optimize trading strategies.
 🤖 Robotics for trajectory planning and control.
 🛰 Engineering design for aerodynamic and structural optimizations.
 🚀 Easily integrate CMA-ES into your Python projects to solve challenging optimization problems with minimal effort!

 ---
 ### Advantages, Disadvantages, and Limitations ⚖️